microsoft/pxt/docs/packages/getting-started.md

 so you won't lose your work.
 This is done with the little cloud button on top of the file Explorer on the left, while it's expanded.

+There is no support for separate commit and push.
+Commit will always push.

 ### Merge conflicts

 If you're editing your package on different devices, or multiple people are editing